roboplc/roboplc/README.md

 drop expired data if the data type has got an expiration marker method implemented.

-[`pchannel`] is a real-time safe channel, mean it may be not so fast as popular channel implementations (it may be even slower than channels provided by [`std::sync::mpsc`]).
+[`policy_channel`] is a real-time safe channel, mean it may be not so fast as popular channel implementations (it may be even slower than channels provided by [`std::sync::mpsc`]).
 But it is **completely safe for real-time applications**, mean there are no spin loops, data is always delivered with minimal latency and threads do not block each other.

 ## Real-time